-A board of Adjustment is hereby established pursuant to North Carolina General Statutes 153A-345.
-(NOTE: CONFLICT OF INTEREST RULES ARE STATED IN NORTH CAROLINA GENERAL STATUTES UNDER G.S 153-345): A member of the board or any other body exercising the functions of a board of adjustment shall not participate in or vote on any quasi-judicial matter in a manner that would violate affected persons' constitutional rights to an impartial decision maker.
+A Board of Adjustment (Board) is hereby established pursuant to North Carolina General Statutes 160D-109.
+(NOTE: CONFLICT OF INTEREST RULES ARE STATED IN NORTH CAROLINA GENERAL STATUTES UNDER G.S 160D-109 (d-e): A member of the board or any other body exercising the functions of the board shall not participate in or vote on any quasi-judicial matter in a manner that would violate affected persons' constitutional rights to an impartial decision maker.
 Impermissible conflicts include, but are not limited to, a member having a fixed opinion prior to hearing the matter that is not susceptible to change, undisclosed ex parte communications, a close familial, business, or other associational relationship with an affected person, or a financial interest in the outcome of the matter.
 If an objection is raised to a member's participation and that member does not recuse himself or herself, the remaining members shall by majority vote rule on the objection.